Linux vs Unix

 Can be obtained and used freely.
 You can also avail of the priced versions of Linux as well.

-Prices may vary accordingly by the vendors selling them.
+Prices may vary according to the vendors selling them.

 Architecture